zowe/zowe-cli/docs/CLIReadme.md

       * `$  zowe profiles create ssh-profile ssh222 --host sshhost --port 13022 --user ibmuser --password myp4ss`

-*  Create a ssh profile called 'ssh333' to connect to z/OS SSH server at host 'zos123' using a privatekey '/path/to/privatkey' and its decryption passphrase 'privateKeyPassphrase' for privatekey
+*  Create a ssh profile called 'ssh333' to connect to z/OS SSH server at host 'zos123' using a privatekey '/path/to/privatekey' and its decryption passphrase 'privateKeyPassphrase' for privatekey
 authentication:

-      * `$  zowe profiles create ssh-profile ssh333 --host sshhost --user ibmuser --priavetKey /path/to/privatekey --keyPassphrase privateKeyPassphrase`
+      * `$  zowe profiles create ssh-profile ssh333 --host sshhost --user ibmuser --privateKey /path/to/privatekey --keyPassphrase privateKeyPassphrase`

 ## update | upd<a name="module-update"></a>
 Update a  profile.You can update any property present within the profile configuration.
 The updated profile  will be printed so that you can review the result of the updates.